Sidd5arth/FM-coding-challenge02/README.md

 ### What I learned

-Basically I refreshed my vanilla coding skills by tooking this and doing it without using any framework or libraries which I hadn't done in a while.
+Basically I refreshed my vanilla coding skills by taking this and doing it without using any framework or libraries which I hadn't done in a while.

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development